SoftEdge: Regularizing Graph Classification with Random Soft Edges: Augmented Graph with Random Soft Edges

-Intuitively, GNNs essentially update node embeddings with a weighted sum of the neighborhood information through the graph structure.
+\textbf{Why \soft$ $ works?} Intuitively, GNNs essentially update node embeddings with a weighted sum of the neighborhood information through the graph structure.
 In \soft$ $, edges of the graph are associated with different weights that are randomly sampled.
 Consequently, \soft$ $ enables a random subset aggregation instead of the fixed neighborhood aggregation during the learning of GNNs, which provides dynamic neighborhood over the graph for message passing.
 This can be considered as a form of data augmentation or denoising filter, which in turn helps the graph learning because edges in real graphs are often noisy and arbitrarily defined.

-Furthermore, by assigning random edge weights to graphs, \soft$ $ makes some graphs indistinguishable by the WL test become distinguishable, thus prevents them from being mapped to the same graph embedding.
-This mitigates the under-fitting problem in graphs as mentioned before.

-We further note that, different from DropEdge, the synthetic graph generated by \soft$ $ has the same nodes and their connectivities (i.e., the same $V$ and $E$) as the original graph.
+More importantly, different from DropEdge, the synthetic graph generated by \soft$ $ has the same nodes and their connectivities (i.e., the same $V$ and $E$) as the original graph.
 The only difference is that the synthetic graph has some soft edges.
-As such, the synthetic graph maintains a large similarity to its corresponding original graph, which we believe attributes to the superiority of \soft $ $ to DropEdge.
+As such, the synthetic graphs maintain a large similarity to their corresponding original graphs and alleviate the semantic changes during the graph augmentation, which we believe attributes to the superiority of \soft $ $ to DropEdge and DropNode.